YannickRuppenthal/UM_MAS_Group2/0_Project/Analysis/Analysis_Frederic.md

 ### Important Hints for Presenters and their Audience

-- Is the paper well structured?
-Is the writing style clear and understandable?
+- Paper structured?
+- Writing style? (clear and understandable)
+- Reasonable approach?
+  - Why?
+  - Why not?
-- Is the approach proposed in the paper reasonable?
-Why, why not and how could it be improved?
+  - Could it be improved?
-- Are the described experiments conclusive, convincing, waterproof, complete, reproducible, etc.?
+- Experiments conclusive, convincing, waterproof, complete, reproducible?
-- Are all claims made by the authors throughout their paper (e.g., “we solve problem X“, “we extend method Y and …”) backed up through theoretical and/or experimental results, that is, are all claims convincingly addressed?
-- Did the authors clearly identify the assumptions they made, or are there any implicit assumptions not mentioned in the paper?
-Are these assumptions reasonable, are they realistic, or do they oversimplify the original problem?
+- Claims are connivingly addressed and backed with (theoretical, experimental) results?
+- Assumptions are clearly identified, any implicit assumptions?
+  - Assumptions are reasonable?
+  - Realistic?
+  - Oversimplified to the original problem?
-- What novel applications might arise from the paper?
+- Any novel applications?
+- Follow-up research recommendation?
+- Anything unclear to you?,
-- What follow-up research do you recommend?
+  - what did you miss
-- What remained unclear to you, what did you miss (e.g., experiments with specific parameter settings, comparison to other approaches, critical discussion by the authors)?
+  - Experiments with specific parameter settings,
+  - Comparison to other approaches
+  - Critical discussion by the authors

 ### Evaluation Points given by the assessment rubric